 Can I defer admission?

-An offer of admission with financial support is made for the upcoming academic year only.
-Acceptance of the offer may not be deferred.
-An accepted applicant who must postpone acceptance of an offer of admission may request that the application be reactivated for consideration the following year.
-The applicant must notify the Business Doctoral Program office by December 1 to reactivate the application.
+An offer of admission is generally made for the upcoming academic year only.
+An accepted applicant who must postpone acceptance of an offer of admission may request that the application be deferred or reactivated for the following semester or year.

 The program accepts approximately ten to fifteen students a year.